matter-labs/zksync-lite-docs/docs/dev/providers.md

 ### Estimate deposit fee

-Estimates fee required for submitting deposit transactions.
-Fee for deposit always is always paid in `ETH` token.
+Estimates a fee required for submitting deposit transactions.
+The deposit fee is always paid in `ETH` token.

 > Signature